 Mianzhu, Deyang, Sichuan Sichuan, China Travel Guide

 Mianzhu’s cuisine is an integral part of Sichuan cuisine (川菜 - Chuāncài), one of China's "Eight Great Cuisines."
-This culinary tradition is celebrated for its "numbing and spicy" (麻辣 - málà) taste profile, but it also boasts a "hundred flavors for a hundred dishes," signifying a vast array of tastes beyond just heat.
+This culinary tradition is renowned for its "numbing and spicy" (麻辣 - málà) taste profile, but it also boasts a "hundred flavors for a hundred dishes," signifying a vast array of tastes beyond just heat.

 The use of chili peppers and Sichuan peppercorns became prominent during the Ming and Qing dynasties, evolving into the facility flavors known today.